Navigating the European Accessibility Act: Essential steps for B2B success

 The deadline for adopting the European Accessibility Act is June 28, 2025.
-That might feel like it’s too far off to plan, but there’s no time to waste, particularly given that it applies to just about every company, no matter the region.
+There’s no time to waste, particularly given that it applies to just about every company, no matter the region.

 The clock is ticking.
 The next big deadline of the European Accessibility Act (EAA) is fast approaching, and if your accessibility ducks aren’t lined up by June 28th, 2025, you’re at risk of legal action: Consumers will be able to file complaints against organizations that don’t adhere to the EAA’s requirements.

-If you’re just getting your feet wet with the ins and outs of EAA, here’s what you need to know now.
+If you’re just getting your feet wet with the ins and outs of EAA, we’re here to guide you through specific requirements outlined so your business is compliant and legal risk is mitigated.

 What is EAA and what will be its impact?

 The EAA aims to standardize regulations among EU member states to make digital products and services more accessible to individuals with disabilities.
-It’s designed to benefit both businesses and individuals: Businesses will benefit from shared rules on accessibility across the EU; these harmonized standards mean access to large market opportunities across Europe, (disabled people make up a large market segment) while those persons with disabilities will have better access to products and services, transport, education, and jobs.
+It mandates accessibility compliance, and it’s designed to benefit both businesses and individuals: Businesses will benefit from shared rules on accessibility across the EU, and these harmonized accessibility standards mean access to large market opportunities across Europe, (disabled people make up a large market segment), while persons with disabilities will have better access to products and services, transport, education, and jobs.

 But it’s also critical from a business perspective: According to WHO, about 16 percent of the world population experience significant disability, which adds up to a lot of buying power.
 As The Drum puts it, “Businesses could be sacrificing millions in potential spend because of outdated websites, apps, designs, tech, or systems that cannot cater to this demographic.”